Code-Institute-Submissions/Milestone-Project-47/README.md

 ##### 'We'll Be In Touch' Button
 This button will allow the user to submit form.

-##### Modal
-The modal will be pop up when the form has been submitted with a message to confirm it.

 ##### Back To Top
 This button will allow the user to return to the top of the page without scrolling up.